shikhi/documentation/admin_manual/installation/installation_windows.rst

-Windows 7 and Windows Server 2008
+Windows 7, Windows Server 2008 and Windows Server 2012
 ---------------------------------

 .. note:: While ownCloud will run in any standard PHP environment,